colemar/SSH-based-VPN/README.md

      ip route add 128.0.0.0/1 dev tun1
      ip route add 0.0.0.0/1 dev tun1
      ```
+     A single `ip route add default dev tun1` also seems to work, altough having two more specific routes as above ensures they override the existing default route through the physical network.

 3. **Check that Internet access is through the VPN:**
    - Log in on client as regular user.